-Surveys have shown that Swedes are some of the happiest and most well-adjusted people on earth.
+Swedes may be some of the happiest and most well-adjusted people on earth.
 But we don't need hard numbers to see that they're also some of the most beautiful.
 Of course, Swedish celebrities like Malin Åkerman, Elsa Hosk, and Frida Gustavsson bewitch us with their impossibly clear, youthful complexions.
-(And it's not just the women—Alexander Skarsgård, anyone?)
-But we've also noticed everyday Swedes flaunt the same glowy, glass-like skin.
+And, of course, it's not just the women—Alexander Skarsgård, anyone?
+We've also noticed everyday Swedes flaunting the same glowy, glass-like skin.
 Could it be something in the water?

-International beauty lovers that we are, we were curious (read: desperate) to find out what Swedish women are doing to their skin that we Americans clearly aren't.
-So we did a bit of digging to find the products, habits, DIY concoctions, and nutrition habits Swedish women use for maintaining that enviable "Scandi-skin."
+International beauty lovers that we are, we were curious (read: desperate) to find out what Swedish folks are doing to their skin that we haven't discovered yet.
+In need of that enviable "Scandi-skin," we did a bit of digging to find the products, habits, DIY concoctions, and nutrition habits that Swedes prefer.
 What we ended up finding was much more intriguing than we even predicted.

-Keep scrolling to discover Swedish women's best skincare secrets!
+Keep scrolling to discover Sweden's best skincare secrets!

-This pricey spice is one of nature's most powerful ingredients, and the Swedes take full advantage.
+This world-renowned spice is one of nature's most potent ingredients, and Swedish natives take full advantage.
 Research shows that consuming turmeric can help relieve symptoms of arthritis, Alzheimer's, and digestive inflammation.
-Used topically, it also has myriad benefits for the skin.
+When used topically, it also has myriad benefits for the skin.
 It can boost skin cell regeneration, stimulate collagen production, stave off free radicals, and reduce inflammation.
-This means it can help with everything from curbing eczema and acne to preventing wrinkles.
-It's no wonder the clear-complected women of Sweden swear by the stuff.
-Swedish blogger Nicole Lea relies on the turmeric-based mask below.
+This means it may help with everything from curbing eczema and acne to preventing wrinkles.
+It's no wonder the clear-complected folks of Sweden swear by the stuff.
+Check out this simple DIY mask that boasts turmeric as its main ingredient.

 1 tsp. honey